cornheep/AlertFire/README.md

 - Ensure the SMS feature is functional by testing periodically.

 ## Repository Contents
-- `Code`(https://github.com/cornheep/Arduino-UNOR3-Smoke-Detector-With-SMS/blob/main/SMOKE_DETECTOR_V3.ino): Source code for the smoke detection and SMS notification system).
+- `Code`: Source code for the smoke detection and SMS notification system).
 [Smoke Detector](https://github.com/cornheep/Arduino-UNOR3-Smoke-Detector-With-SMS/blob/main/SMOKE_DETECTOR_V3.ino) will redirect you directly to the code.

 ## License
 This project is licensed under the `MIT License`.
 See the [LICENSE](https://github.com/cornheep/Arduino-UNOR3-Smoke-Detector-With-SMS/blob/main/LICENSE) for details.